mjhm/async_tde/README.md

-### A "Test Driven Educaiton" Introduction to Node Async Programming.
+### A "Test Driven Education" Introduction to Node Async Programming.

 These tests focus on a simple asynchronous situation.
 The "mkdir_chdir" functions create a directory then cd into that directory.
 The intent is to use the simplest possible non-trivial illustration of the thought processes need to think about asynchronous programming.
 In true Originate style this is presented from a TDE (Test Driven Education) perspective.